 Each Allow/Deny rule has the following important attributes:

 - A sequence number specifying the order in which to evaluate the rule.

 - A set of attribute matches (like certificate serial number).
 The attribute can either be a wildcard match (*, to indicate match any value), or it can be a specific value, matching the certificate's corresponding attribute exactly.

 - An action to take when the presented client certificate matches this rule.

-To allow only requests whose Client Certificates match a rule, create a Deny rule with a high sequence number (10000, for example) which matches all rules (has * for all attributes) and the action Deny.
-Every request with a client certificate which fails to match a rule will be denied.
+To allow only requests whose client certificates match a rule, create a Deny rule with a high sequence number (10000, for example), which matches all rules (has * for all attributes) and the action Deny.
+Every request with a client certificate that fails to match a rule will be denied.
 Each allowed certificate must have a corresponding Allow rule with a lower sequence number.

 - Sequence = 1; Action = Allow; Organizational Unit = Sales; Serial Number = 12345

 - Sequence = 2; Action = Deny; Organizational Unit = Sales